Page Contents ×

 MenuDescription

-Rectangle LightCreates a V-Ray Rectangle Light, also known as Area Light.
+Rectangle LightCreates a Rectangle Light, also known as Area Light.
 Specify three points in the viewport to define the rectangle and create the light.

-Sphere LightCreates a V-Ray Sphere Light.
+Sphere LightCreates a Sphere Light.
 Click in the viewport to define the sphere and create the light.

-Dome LightCreates a V-Ray Dome Light.
+Dome LightCreates a Dome Light.
 Click in the viewport to place the sphere.
 SketchUp prompts the user to specify a dome light texture.

 Convert to Mesh Light

-Creates a V-Ray Mesh Light from a specified mesh.
+Creates a Mesh Light from a specified mesh.
 Click a mesh in the viewport to turn it into a Mesh Light.

 Object Submenu